- Study Characteristics

 A primary goal of the TOPMed program is to improve scientific understanding of the fundamental biological processes that underlie heart, lung, blood, and sleep (HLBS) disorders.
 TOPMed is providing deep WGS and other omics data to pre-existing ‘parent’ studies having large samples of human subjects with rich phenotypic characterization and environmental exposure data.

 Achieving ancestral and ethnic diversity was a priority in selecting contributing studies.
-Currently, the 144k participants consist of approximately 60% with substantial non-European ancestry (see pie chart below, based on participant self-identification and study inclusion criteria).
+Currently, the 149k participants consist of approximately 60% with substantial non-European ancestry (see pie chart below, based on participant annotation and/or study inclusion criteria).
 Discovery of genotype-phenotype associations frequently includes pooled analysis across ancestry groups and studies, using statistical models that account for population structure and relatedness.